Disappearance of Susan Powell: In media

-In October 2018, the Crime Junkie podcast covered the case in one of its episodes titled "Murdered: The Powell Family".

-Dave Cawley, a reporter for KSL Newsradio in Salt Lake City, began a podcast on the Susan Powell case in November 2018.
-The podcast, titled Cold, offers evidence and information from the case that has never before been made public, such as voice and video recordings, interviews, and more.
-On February 10, 2021, a TV series development deal for the Cold podcast was announced.
+The case was featured in an episode of Deadly Sins.
+In October 2018, the Crime Junkie podcast covered the case in an episode titled "Murdered: The Powell Family".
+Dave Cawley, a reporter for KSL Newsradio in Salt Lake City, launched a podcast on the case in November 2018.
+The podcast, titled Cold, presented previously unreleased evidence and information, including voice and video recordings, interviews, and other materials.
+On February 10, 2021, a television series development deal for Cold was announced.
 In December 2018, Investigation Discovery premiered an 85-minute documentary titled Susan Powell: An ID Murder Mystery.

 A documentary titled The Disappearance of Susan Cox Powell premiered on Oxygen in May 2019.
-The two-night special was touted to be the "definitive" account of the investigation, revealing Steven Powell's never-before-seen videos that were seized by police when he was arrested.
-The documentary included interviews with many who have never spoken out publicly, including Joshua Powell's sister Alina.

-In July 2019, the Morbid podcast discussed the case in its 82nd episode The Tragic Case of Susan Powell: Mini Morbid.

-In December 2019, the podcast And That's Why We Drink discussed the case in its 152nd episode.

-Gregg Olsen and Rebecca Morris covered the story in their book If I Can’t Have You: Susan Powell, Her Mysterious Disappearance, and the Murder of Her Children.
+The two‑night special was promoted as a "definitive" account of the investigation and included previously unseen videos recorded by Steven Powell, which had been seized by police during his arrest.
+The documentary also featured interviews with individuals who had not spoken publicly before, including Joshua's sister Alina.
+In July 2019, the Morbid podcast discussed the case in its 82nd episode "The Tragic Case of Susan Powell: Mini Morbid."
+In December 2019, the podcast And That's Why We Drink covered the case in its 152nd episode.
+Gregg Olsen and Rebecca Morris also wrote about the case in their book If I Can’t Have You: Susan Powell, Her Mysterious Disappearance, and the Murder of Her Children.

-In February 2022, the YouTube channel HeavyDSparks (owned by Dave 'Heavy D' Sparks, Producer of the Discovery Channel show Diesel Brothers) posted four videos filmed over 11 days documenting their excavation of a 225 ft deep mineshaft.
-Its location is in the vicinity of the area her husband claimed to have gone camping the night his wife disappeared.
-The headframe of the mineshaft had been torched and destroyed, causing it to fall into the vertical shaft near the time of Susan's disappearance.
-Sparks and his team excavated about 40,000 pounds of dirt and debris before finding bones of unknown origin and pieces of clothing.
-Upon having the remains analyzed by forensic scientists, they concluded that the bones were very unlikely to be human.

-In June 2022, the podcast Killer Queens covered the case in a two-part episode (episode 221).
-In September 2022, the British podcast Redhanded covered the case in another two-part episode.
+In February 2022, the YouTube channel HeavyDSparks, owned by Dave 'Heavy D' Sparks, a producer of the Discovery Channel series Diesel Brothers, posted four videos documenting an 11‑day excavation of a 225 ft mineshaft.
+The shaft was located near the area where Joshua claimed to have gone camping the night Susan disappeared.
+The headframe had been burned and collapsed into the shaft around the time of Susan's disappearance.
+Sparks and his team removed approximately 40,000 pounds of dirt and debris before finding bones of unknown origin and pieces of clothing.
+Forensic analysis later concluded that the bones were very unlikely to be human.
+In June 2022, the Killer Queens podcast covered the case in a two-part episode (episode 221).
+In September 2022, the British podcast Redhanded also covered the case in a two-part episode.

-The case was also featured in an episode of Deadly Sins.